hemmecke/qeta/README.md

 ### Prerequisites

-In order to use this package you need [FriCAS] 1.3.4.
+In order to use this package you need [FriCAS] 1.3.4 or higher.
 In fact, the package has been created on top of the [master-hemmecke](https://github.com/hemmecke/fricas/commits/master-hemmecke) branch of a clone of the FriCAS repository.

-We assume that [SBCL] is installed in version 1.4.5 or higher.
+We assume that [SBCL] is installed in version 1.4.11 or higher.

 ```
 cd SOMEDIR